tmoney762558/Tycord-Instant-Messaging/README.md

-💬 TYCORD Instant Messaging – User Guide
+# 💬 TYCORD Instant Messaging

-Welcome to TYCORD, your go-to for fast, clean, and simple real-time messaging.
-Below is a quick breakdown of how to use the app:
+Welcome to **TYCORD**, a lightweight and responsive instant messaging system.
+This guide will walk you through all the core features of the app.

+---

-🧭 1.
+## 🧭 1.
 Sidebar Navigation

-The sidebar gives you access to essential profile options:
+The sidebar allows you to manage your account and customize your profile:

-🔐 Log out of your account
+- 🔐 **Log Out** – securely sign out of your account

-🛠️ Edit your profile – update your avatar, username, nickname, and bio
+- 🛠️ **Edit Profile** – update your:

-⚙️ More customization features are coming soon!
+  - Avatar
+  - Username
+  - Nickname
+  - Bio

+> ℹ️ *More profile features are in development.*

+---

-📬 2.
+## 📬 2.
 Direct Messages Tab

-This tab shows all of your conversations.
+This is where all your conversations live.
+From here, you can:

-Inside you'll find:
+- ➕ **Create Conversation**

-➕ Create Conversation – start a new DM by entering another user’s username.
+  - Start a new chat with another user by entering their username.

-✅ You can even add yourself for testing purposes.

-👥 Friends Button – quickly switch to your Friends tab if it’s not already open.
+  - For testing, you can even add **your own username** as a recipient.

+- 👥 **Friends Button**
+  - Opens the **Friends tab** (if not already open) so you can manage friend connections easily.

+---

-👫 3.
+## 👫 3.
 Friends Tab
-Manage your social circle here:

-👋 View your friends list and any incoming friend requests
+Your hub for managing friendships:

-✅ Accept or ❌ reject friend requests
+- ✅ **Accept** or ❌ **Reject** incoming friend requests

-➕ Send new friend requests using the other user’s username
+- ➕ **Send Friend Requests** using the recipient's username
+- 👥 View your full **friends list**

+---

-👤 4.
-Viewing Profiles
+## 👤 4.
+User Profiles

 Click any user’s avatar to view their profile.
-Here, you can:
+From there, you can:

-See their username, nickname, and bio
+- View their **Username**, **Nickname**, and **Bio**

-Add them to a conversation
+- ➕ Add them to a conversation

-Send them a friend request
+- ➕ Send a friend request

+---

-💭 5.
+## 💭 5.
 Conversations Panel

-When you select a conversation, it will open in this panel:
+This panel displays the currently selected conversation:

-🏷️ Shows the conversation name
+- 🏷️ Shows the **conversation name**

-💬 Displays all messages in the thread
+- 💬 Displays all **messages**

-✏️ Send new messages using the input at the bottom
+- ✏️ **Send messages** using the input box

-❌ Delete your own messages
+- 🗑️ **Delete** your own messages

-🚪 Leave the conversation at any time
+- 🚪 **Leave** the conversation if desired

+---

-🛠️ More Features Coming Soon
+## 🚧 Coming Soon

-TYCORD is in active development, and more functionality is on the way.
-Stay tuned!
+TYCORD is actively being developed.
+Stay tuned for:

+- Group chat support
+- Notification system
+- Profile customization enhancements
+- Real-time presence indicators

+---

+## 📫 Feedback

+Feel free to open an issue or pull request with suggestions or improvements.
+We'd love to hear your feedback!